Swatkats13/CS506_Final_Project/README.md

 ## Modeling Approach
 To model the data, we explored several machine learning methods -

 * Linear and Logistic Regression - We built two simple models as a baseline to assess how well gene expression levels can predict cancer.
 We noted that these might be particularly valuable because of their interpretability, something required by medical professionals and biologists.
+Full Code: ```Linear_and_Logistic_Regression.ipynb```

 * Random Forest - To capture more complex interactions between gene expression levels and cancer classification, we implemented a nonlinear Random Forest model.
 This approach allowed us to explore patterns that might not be captured by simpler linear models.
+Full Code: ```randomForest_afterMidtermProgress.ipynb```

 * XGBoost - We applied XGBoost, a tree-based ensemble method, to determine whether it could outperform the simpler models by leveraging its ability to model intricate relationships and handle large feature spaces efficiently.
+Full Code: ```xgboost_afterMidtermProgress.ipynb```

 * Neural Network - Finally we trained a neural network, wondering if there were even more complex patterns in the gene expression data that could be elucidated.
-In contrast to the simpler models, we were very aware that neural networks are very difficult to explain which may make them less useful for precision medicine.
+In contrast to the simpler models, we were very aware that neural networks are difficult to explain which may make them less useful for precision medicine.
+Full Code: ```neural_network_hyp_tuning.ipynb```

 ## Testing and Performance Metrics
 Testing involved splitting the data into training and testing sets -